 To test the influence of caffeine intake on the exercise response to acute caffeine supplementation, participants were allocated into tertiles based on their dietary intake of caffeine.
 Low consumers were classified by an intake of 58 ± 29 mg/day, moderate consumers were classified by an intake of 143 ± 25 mg/day, and high consumers were classified by an intake of 351 ± 139 mg/day.

-The results of this study displayed (can you guess based on the title?) that time trial performance was significantly improved with caffeine compared to placebo (+2.4%) and control (+3.3%).
+It was reported (can you guess based on the title?) that time trial performance was significantly improved with caffeine compared to placebo (+2.4%) and control (+3.3%).
 Further analysis revealed that the level of habitual caffeine ingestion was not associated with the magnitude of improvement in cycling time trial performance following acute caffeine supplementation.

-When interpreting the results of this trial, it’s critical to consider the absolute amount of caffeine supplementation.
+When interpreting the results of this trial, it’s critical to consider the dose of caffeine supplementation.
 When you look at the average body weight of the subjects in each group (72.08, 74.95, and 76.05 kg, respectively), and multiply that by the amount of caffeine given, the average dose was ~430-455 mg, which far exceeds the intake of the vast majority of subjects.

 Subjects were randomized to receive 6 mg/kg body mass of caffeine mixed in a sports drink or a placebo (plain sports drink) one hour prior to testing.
 The dose of supplementation equated to 425.57 mg on average and this was above all of the participants’ normal caffeine consumption.